jeffcomputerpowerplus/kiwirecruit/README.md

 If you want access to the Django admin then you first need to create a superuser.
 Follow the instructions below:

-1. Open a command line and cd.. to the root directory of the app (the folder containing this text file)
+1. Open a command line and cd.. to the root directory of the app.

 2. Create a superuser like this =>
    <br>python manage.py createsuperuser